sierra2600/ChromeAcerR11toArch/README.md

-USB adapter (or a built in Ethernet port) or you go though the rounds of connecting to WIFI (which I do not recommend at all doing while installing anything as corruption can happen, and yes even despite checksums being done) you can do 'passwd' and set the root
+USB adapter (or a built in Ethernet port) or you go though the rounds of connecting to WIFI (which I do not recommend AT ALL doing while installing anything as corruption can happen, and yes even despite checksums being done) you can do 'passwd' and set the root